eagles-project/mam4xx/.github/pnnl-ci/README.md

 - [x] Build HEARO without cloning mam4xx in CI step
 - [x] Ensure that pipelines are not false positive/negative
 - [x] Streamline CI rebuilding of HAERO to happen with one button (need to work around 2 max job limit)
+- [x] Use installed HAERO in project share to avoid re-building each time

 ## Access Token
 @CameronRutherford currently maintains the access token used to enable GitHub mirroring.